Varnam (2011 film)

 Varnam is a 2011 Indian Tamil-language drama film directed by Raju.
 The film stars Giridharan, Aathish, Monica, Sampath Raj, Aswatha and Vijay Sethupathi, Muthukumar and Karate Raja.
 Raju, who produced the Malayalam film Anandabhadram, makes his directorial debut with this film.

 Production

 Monica played the deglam role of a teacher in the film.
-Vijay Sethupathi played a character role of a lower class man and his opening shot involved someone urinating in his mouth.
+Vijay Sethupathi played a character role of a lower class man.

 Festivals

 Varnam has been the official selection in the following film festivals: